How we use information about service users

 Sharing your information

-• with your prior consent or because you have asked us to, for example to refer you to another organisation which may provide support you would like to receive
+- when you have given us your consent or have asked us to share your information.
+For example, we may refer you to another organisation that may provide support you would like to receive

-• if we are required to by law, for example to the police if we agree it is essential to the prevention or detection of a crime
+- if we are required to by law – for example, passing your details to the police if we agree it is essential to the prevention or detection of a crime

-• with a public commissioning body, where they are entitled under the Care Act 2014, to examine what support we are providing to you, or to deal with a complaint you have made.
+- when a public commissioning body, where they are entitled (under the Care Act 2014), asks for your information to examine what support we are providing to you, or to deal with a complaint you have made

 We do not use your personal data for fundraising or marketing, or share your information with other organisations.